 - Pricing Help: ListingSpark gives you accurate and up to date market data, to ensure your home is priced well.

 - Listing Notifications: Stay informed with consistent updates about showings, feedback, offers and negotiations.
 You will never be wondering what is happening throughout the selling process.

-- Savings: With ListingSpark, you get everything you would expect from an agent charging you a 3% listing commission for just $7 a day (roughly $200 a month).
+- Savings: With ListingSpark, you get everything you would expect from an agent charging you a 3% listing commission for just $1499 ($250 paid up front).
 The average ListingSpark client saves over $10,000 in commissions.
 That’s real money back in your pocket.